WPP-Public/Potato-ACE/src/ace/components/tabs/README.md

 `ace-tabs-ready`

 This event is dispatched when Tabs finishes initialising.
-The event name is available as `EVENTS.OUT.READY`, and its `detail` property is composed as follows:
+The event name is available as `EVENTS.OUT.READY` and its `detail` property is composed as follows:

 ```js
 'detail': {